 Of course, they can take off quickly and provide support to the Marines in a short time, but they were extremely vulnerable to machine guns and man-portable air defense systems.
 Even when it’s not a vertical take-off and landing, the vertical is capricious and difficult to fly, due to the complex of vertical flight control and small wings.
 Until the early 2000s, a third of all vertical bars crashed, killing 45 pilots.
 "Harrier was based on an absolute lie," says Pierre Spray, an experienced military engineer who participated in the work on the successful F-16 and the killer tanks A-10.
 “The Marines simply mythologized him because they wanted their own unique plane, and they wanted to use the landing ships as their personal carriers.”

-The CMP is stuck with the concept of vertical takeoff for pathological reasons.
-The catastrophes of verticals, which reduced the number of the park, and their physical aging, led the KMP in the early 80-x to cooperate with the Defense Advanced Research Project Agency (DARPA) high-tech dreamers from R & D to create a new vertical.
-The plane was supposed to be supersonic, able to be invisible to the radar of the enemy, of course, take off and land vertically.
-In fact, three times better than the past, but false promises imposed additional requirements, which all were unrealizable.
+The ILC is stuck with the vertical takeoff concept for pathological reasons.
+The disasters of the verticals, which reduced the size of the park, and their physical aging, led the ILC in the early 80s to collaborate with the Defense Advanced Research Project Agency (DARPA) high-tech dreamers from R&D to create a new vertical.
+The plane was supposed to be supersonic, able to be invisible to the enemy's radar, naturally, take off and land vertically.
+In fact, three times better than the past, but false promises imposed additional requirements that were all unrealizable.

 After a decade of cash injections into Lockheed Martin and wind tunnel works, mainly through DARPA, the money flew into a black hole, and the dreamers came to the conclusion that the best way to bring the vertical to supersonic speed is to replace the rotating nozzles of vertical take-off engines with a large lifting fan mounted horizontally in the middle of the fuselage.